gavinlyonsrepo/FourteenSegDisplay/README.md

 1. The two extra segments are forward slashes
 2. The two extra segments are back slashes
 3. The two extra segments are vertical
-4. Mixed, Mixed veritcal and slashes, mixed forward and backward slashes
+4. Mixed, Mixed vertical and slashes, mixed forward and backward slashes

+Only 1 and 2 are commercially available at present.
-The font included supports number one occurance only, as it common and defined.
+The font included supports number one only, as it most common and defined.
 The others will work with code but font file will need adjustment for some characters.

 ![ 9seg ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/9seg.jpg)